200803-java-devops/Project1-William/readme.md

 - [x] Ability to upload log files to an SQL database.

 ## Future additions
+- [] The Javascript that is meant to provide the comments sent to the database is not working.
+This needs to be fixed.
 - [] Restrictions to prevent errors
 - [] RESTful design
 - [] Admin features such as converting the binary to log file